by Vivian Chou

 If you have been following the 2016 US presidential elections, you are, in all likelihood, aware of the controversy surrounding mandatory childhood vaccination.
 Vaccines have risen to the limelight in recent years, but their history is much longer than that.
 Ever since the first vaccination was scientifically documented in 1798 , they have reshaped the landscape of human health and medicine.
 The impacts of vaccines have ranged from the 1979 eradication of polio in the US and the 1980 eradication of smallpox worldwide , to prevention of cancer of the liver and the cervix .
 In fact, vaccines have been so influential that some scientists consider them among the greatest successes in public health .

 But not everyone shares this optimistic view of vaccines.
 Today, anti-vaccinationists (sometimes known as “anti-vaxxers”), who include parents, politicians, religious leaders, and more, strongly oppose vaccination, particularly childhood vaccination.
-At its core, the anti-vaccination movement argues asserts vaccines are unnecessary, ineffective, or dangerous.
+At its core, the anti-vaccination movement argues that vaccines are unnecessary, ineffective, or dangerous.
 But is this truly the case?
 A closer look at the evidence surrounding vaccinationists suggests that while the anti-vaccinationist ideals are compelling, a more accurate picture of vaccination may be found elsewhere.

 What vaccines do: the science at the heart of a controversy.